axeptia/customer-data-exporter/src/AxeptiaExporter.Console/Readme.md

   WHERE created >= CAST(@runFrom AS datetime)

 |[[RunFrom]]|
 /***
-A value that is Date or Number, which is used in the SQL to prevent full export everytime.
+A value, Date or Number, which is used in the SQL to prevent full export everytime.
 The value here will be updated when the job is finished.
 Value is then set to the newest (Date) or highest (Number) found in the column specified in the RunFromUpdateByColumn section.
 Samples:
 Use of Date: 2020-01-21T14:10:00.000|DateTime
 Use of Number: 2010|Number (this could also be a date, etc 20101225010510)
 ***/
 2020-01-21T14:10:00.000|DateTime

 |[[RunFromUpdateByColumn]]|
 /***
 Name of the colum that should be used when setting the new value in RunFrom section.
 This column must be part of the selected fields in the SQL
 ***/
 created

 |[[BlobStorageUrl]]|
 /***
-URL of the the blobstorage where the file is uploaded to.
+URL of the the blob storage where the file is uploaded to.
 This value is retrieved from Axeptia.
 ***/
 https://dexeg878adfgasdiolk.blob.core.windows.net

 |[[BlobContainer]]|
 /***
 Name of the the container where the file is uploaded to.
 This value is retrieved from Axeptia.
 ***/
 axeptia

 |[[BlobSasToken]]|
 /***
-DEPRICATED, uses ExchangeSasTokenCode instead
+DEPRECATED, uses ExchangeSasTokenCode instead
-Token who must be used to have access to the blob storage.
+Token which must be used to have access to the blob storage.
 This value is retrieved from Axeptia.
 ***/
 sv=2019-04-01&si=d-345NE&sr=c&sig=HcO5IGgUhaw%6h7lekOPvCi9cgfDknipOmoBSp6TxRP0UaY%34

 |[[ExchangeSasTokenCode]]|
 /***
 Guid that is used to exchange to a valid SAS Token, used when uploading files to Axeptia.
 This value is retrieved from Axeptia.
 ***/
 00930dee-11e2-4be8-a7e0-6832ee3ad075

 |[[MaxRecordsInBatch]]|
 /***
 How many records each file should contain.
 Default 1000
 ***/
 1000

 |[[End]]|
-/*** Just mark the end of the file ***/
+/*** Just marks the end of the file ***/
 END
 ```